wp-plugins/sexybookmarks/readme.txt

 == Changelog ==
+= 2.5.5.1
+* Undo the jQuery compatibility "fix" introduced in 2.5.5 which generated a ridiculous amount of bug reports.
+JQuery is now a dependency by default instead of the fix which made it optional.
+If other activated plugins or your theme is including JQuery and NOT using Wordpress's built-in wp_enqueue_script functions, you're doing it wrong!

 = 2.5.5 =
 * SexyBookmarks now only loads it's CSS/JS if the menu is being displayed on a particular page/post
 * Added a jQuery compatibility fix for those of you who have had trouble with jQuery related issues